-Aquilegia vulgaris Columbine is known as Granny’s Bonnet, European Crowfoot, European columbine, and Grannys Nightcap.
-It’s an all time favorite garden and wildflower that can be found growing in woodlands, meadows and cottage gardens.
-Columbine species are hardy, herbaceous, short-lived perennials that are easy to grow from seed and will tolerate a large range of soil and sun types.
-Will do well in full sun, but will flower better with some shade.
-(Some columbines go dormant in the summer and will grow foliage again in the fall.)
-The leaves which are the main attraction the first year are fern-like and resemble that of Meadow Rue and Clover.
-The plants will typically bloom during the second year of growth from late spring to early summer.
-Columbine flower petals are spurred, which is a major characteristic that sets them apart from most other flowers.
+Columbine, also known as Granny’s Bonnet, European Crowfoot, and Grannys Nightcap, is an all time favorite garden and wildflower that can be found growing in woodlands, meadows and cottage gardens.
+Columbines are hardy, herbaceous, short-lived perennials that are easy to grow from seed.
+They tolerate a large range of soil and sun types, but do best with some shade.
+The leaves are a bluish-green, repel water, and resemble that of Meadow Rue or Clover.
+Being biennials, Columbine bloom during the second year of growth from late spring to early summer.
+A key characteristic of most columbine flowers is that the petals are spurred.

 Sun exposure: Part shade to full sun

 Mature width: 18 inches

 Hardiness zones: 3- 9